mate-academy/layout_stop-watch/checklist.md

 }
 ```

-8. [BEM] - create a separate file per each BEM block styles that have the same
-   name as the block
-9. [SASS] - Make use of SASS nesting - write pseudo-class, pseudo-element
+8. [SASS] - Make use of SASS nesting - write pseudo-class, pseudo-element
    selectors inside general selector.
 As well as media queries.

 GOOD example: